python/cpython/Doc/reference/compound_stmts.rst

 the form "``**identifier``" is present, it is initialized to a new dictionary receiving any excess keyword arguments, defaulting to a new empty dictionary.

-.. index:: pair: lambda; form
+.. index:: pair: lambda; expression

 It is also possible to create anonymous functions (functions not bound to a name), for immediate use in expressions.
-This uses lambda forms, described in section :ref:`lambda`.
-Note that the lambda form is merely a shorthand for a simplified function definition; a function defined in a ":keyword:`def`" statement can be passed around or assigned to another name just like a function defined by a lambda form.
+This uses lambda expressions, described in section :ref:`lambda`.
+Note that the lambda expression is merely a shorthand for a simplified function definition; a function defined in a ":keyword:`def`" statement can be passed around or assigned to another name just like a function defined by a lambda expression.
 The ":keyword:`def`" form is actually more powerful since it allows the execution of multiple statements.

 **Programmer's note:** Functions are first-class objects.
 A "``def``" form